oRyLee/cse15l-lab-reports/labreport4.md

 -once you've made a token enter ```git push``` in the terminal

--enter your github username and for the password copy and paste the token you created
+-enter your github username, and as for the password copy and paste the token you created

 -once done the screen should look like this